 Revenue vs. profitability

-We focus a lot on revenue, which is essential for your law firm’s success.
+We focus a lot on revenue, essential for your law firm’s success.
 But revenue alone is not the same as law firm profitability.
 Boosting law firm revenues helps, but you need to increase your firm’s net profits to be successful in the long term.

 What can a law firm do to stay profitable?